Aragon-Joaquin/tp-design-patterns/README.md

 #### observations:
+- **controllers/:**
-- **controllers/:** repeats try-catch a ton, one service is uniquely used in one controller, "storage" repeats a ton. *only used in index.ts*
+  - repeats try-catch a ton
+  - one service is uniquely used in one controller
+  - "storage" repeats a ton
+  - only used in index.ts
+  - all methods are static

+- **middleware/:**
-- **middleware/:** config is used in all of the middlewares
+  - config is used in all of the middlewares

+- **models/**:
-- **models/**: user uses a string to check states.
-PortfolioHolding is not being used other than for Portfolio
+  - user uses a string to check states
+  - PortfolioHolding is not being used other than for Portfolio

+- **routes/:**
-- **routes/:** unless i make a route group, or do the checking after the routes that don't require auth
+  - unless i make a route group, or do the checking after the routes that don't require auth

+- **storage/:**
-- **storage/:** i can separate the methods in groups. (user, assets, transactions, orders, portfolios, marketData)
+  -i can separate the methods in groups. (user, assets, transactions, orders, portfolios, marketData)

+- **index.ts**:
-- **index.ts**: each controller is only used in one place at a time
+  - each controller is only used in one place at a time

 ##### requirements:
 - at least 3 patterns